agcrisbp/magic-portfolio/README.md

 - Generate and display social links automatically.
 - Set up password protection for URLs.

+## **Localization**
+- A localized version of Magic Portfolio is available with the next-intl library.
+- To use localization, switch to the 'i18n' branch.

 ## **Spotify Now Playing & Recently Played**
 - Display the currently playing track and recently played songs from Spotify.
 - Automatically update the list of recently played tracks.